 A cooperative marketing offer for participating builders will drive homebuyer demand for qualifying homes.
-This co-op marketing offer will supplement a Residential New Construction component within the overall marketing campaign of the NJCEP in order to further raise consumer demand.
-These efforts will work together with the EPA's plans for an aggressive national campaign to promote the
+This co-op marketing offer will supplement a

-5 The per point incentives for HERS indices below 50 is for efficiency improvements only, not including renewables.
+4 The per point incentives for HERS indices below 50 is for efficiency improvements only, not including renewables.